-How would you feel if you found on your Facebook page, the photo you see on the left, showing an unknown guy in uniform?
-If you don't use code access to your smartphone, this story might change your mind.
+How would you feel if you found on your Facebook page, the photo you see on the left, showing an unfamiliar uniform?
+If you do not use a password on your smartphone, this story can make you change your mind.

-A lost iPhone without any better safety it was delivered activated to the Albury police station in Australia recently, and the officers decided to play a little with the owner.
+A lost iPhone without any security was handed over to the Albury police station in Australia recently, and the police officers decided to play a bit with the owner.

 How; They uploaded selfies to her Facebook page!